Morehouse College: National fraternities and honor societies

 Morehouse College has chapters of several national fraternities and honor societies on campus.
 About three percent of students are active in Morehouse's National Pan-Hellenic Council (NPHC).

 Religious organizations

 Campus religious organizations include the Atlanta University Center Catholic Student Coalition, King International Chapel Ministry, Martin Luther King International Chapel Assistants, King Chapel Choir, Muslim Students Association, New Life Inspirational Fellowship Church Campus Ministry, and The Outlet.

 Notable alumni

 Morehouse is the first historically Black college to produce a Rhodes Scholar.
 The school's first Rhodes Scholar, Nima Warfield, was named in 1994, the second, Christopher Elders, in 2001.
-A third, Oluwabusayo "Topé" Folarin, was named in 2004, the fourth, Prince Abudu, was named in 2015, and the fifth, Franck Nijimbere, was named in 2018.
+A third, Oluwabusayo "Topé" Folarin, was named in 2004, the fourth, Prince Abudu, was named in 2015, the fifth, Franck Nijimbere, was named in 2018, and the sixth, Aniaba Jean-Baptist N'guessan, was named in 2025.
 Morehouse has been home to 11 Fulbright Scholars.
 Since 1999, Morehouse has produced five Marshall Scholars, one Schwarzman Scholar, five Luce Scholars, four Watson Fellows and 2010 White House Fellow, Erich Caulfield.

 Presidents Joe Biden, Barack Obama, and Jimmy Carter hold honorary doctorates of laws from Morehouse, after giving commencement speeches.